Study in USA

 Attending a police interview may be required.

-Applicants must submit a proof of French language proficiency during the France PR process time.
-Disabled, applicants with above 60 years of age and official language certificate are exempted from this.
+Applicants must submit proof of French language proficiency during the France PR process.
+Disabled applicants with above 60 years of age and official language certificate are exempted from this.

 If the interview is successful, then permanent residency in France will be granted through the naturalisation ceremony.